Missouri DWI Law

 What exactly is a field sobriety test?

-A field sobriety test is a series of tests that are designed to determine whether or not a person is intoxicated.
-The tests themselves can vary from department to department, but typically include:
+A field sobriety test is a series of tests designed to determine if a person is intoxicated.
+The tests themselves can vary from department to department but typically include:

 - Horizontal Gaze Nystagmus Test

 - The officer will have you follow a pen or flashlight with your eyes.
-The officer is looking to see if your eyes follow the object smoothly without jerking or bouncing around.
+They’re looking to see if your eyes follow the object smoothly without jerking or bouncing around.

 - The Walk and Turn

 - The officer will have you walk from heel to toe a pre-determined number of steps, rotate, and then return, all while counting your steps.
-The officer is not only looking for lack of balance, but even more importantly a lack of following directions (not meeting your heel and toe, taking an incorrect number of steps, etc.)
+They’re not only looking for lack of balance but, more importantly, a lack of following directions (not meeting your heel and toe, taking an incorrect number of steps, etc.)

 - One Leg Stand

 - The officer will have you stand with your arms at your sides, lifting one leg, and counting until the officer tells you to stop.
-Similarly, to the Walk and Turn, the officer is looking for lack of balance as well as the inability to correctly follow directions.
+Like the Walk and Turn, the officer is looking for lack of balance and the inability to follow directions correctly.

 As you can see, some of these tests may be difficult to perform even if not impaired, which is why a seasoned DWI defense attorney might recommend not participating.